tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-a-little-xml-can-go-a-long-way.md

 	</xsl:template>
 ```

-Basically, we needed the customer-defined fields shown on the page grouped by the relationship said customer had with the case in question (there are 6 different relationship types, I won&#8217;t bore you with the details).
-Once I had the template, I knew what the data I had to provide it looked like, and it wasn&#8217;t too complicated.
+Basically, we needed the customer-defined fields shown on the page grouped by the relationship said customer had with the case in question (there are 6 different relationship types, I won't bore you with the details).
+Once I had the template, I knew what the data I had to provide it looked like, and it wasn't too complicated.

 ```xml
 <CustomFieldList>